datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_18/README.md

 - Test Exam hand-back
 - 'Tries' and text mining
 - KD-Trees
 - Final Mandatory Project 5 assignment handed-out.
-Topic can be chosen between three, which we will defined in Class.
+Topic can be chosen between four, which we will defined in Class.

 **Estimated need for activity out side classroom:** 6-7 hours incl. reading.